Harry908/JobWise/.github/chatmodes/qa-engineer.chatmode.md

 After every interaction, append a detailed log entry to the specified log file.
 If this file does not exist, you must create it.

+**CRITICAL**: You must first read the log file to find the last entry number and increment it.
+If the file is empty or no number is found, start with `1`.

 Each log entry must be in Markdown format and contain these exact sections:

 -----

+## Log Entry: [N]

 ### User Request
 <The full, verbatim text of the user's most recent prompt goes here.>